LANDIS: THE STORY OF A REAL MAN ON 42nd STREET

 At the age of twenty-one, Bill Landis was finally absolutely free — and absolutely trapped…

-Come back tomorrow for Part 2 of 5 of Landis: The Story of a Real Man on 42nd Street!
+Subscribe to our Patreon for only $3 to read parts 2-5 of Landis: The Story of a Real Man on 42nd Street!

 Special thanks to Anya Stanley, Pennie Sublime, Ron Roccia and Paul Freitag-Fey for their contribution of time and materials to this article.